 That’s what happened in my first jury trial in 1990.
-Tried a case before Judge Anderson, a crotchety old buzzard for whom no one would “waive” a case because he had no reasonable doubt.
+I tried a case before Judge Levi Anderson, a crotchety old buzzard for whom no one would “waive” a case because he had no reasonable doubt.
 He was one of six or seven judges in Philadelphia defense lawyers dreaded to face with a close case, one that a more moderate judge could go either way with a verdict.
 I could not trust this judge to be fair, mostly because of the countless number of cases he heard, and the many creative “defenses” criminal defense lawyers exposed him to.
 He heard ’em all.

 So, I was “stuck” with trying to a jury whether I wanted to or not!

 I know of only one other lawyer in the Philadelphia Defender Association that ever did a jury trial his first day in “Majors.”
 Mark Wilson, an attorney with the federal public defender’s office in Philadelphia.
 He and I were the only ones out of hundreds of us serving in the more than 50-year history of the Philly PD’s Office to “get up to bat” our very first day in the “Majors.”